-We have four festive pom-tassel Hanukkah decoration ideas, which can also be used for a Christmas gathering, or really any celebration at all!
-Just adjust the yarn colors to fit your celebratory scheme!
-All the supplies for these DIYs can be found in our shop and all step-by-step pom pom and tassel instructions (including pom pom patterns) can be found in our online course How to Master Pom Poms and Tassels.
+Note that with a simple change of yarn colors, all the pom pom & tassel tutorials can also be used for a Christmas gathering, or really any celebration at all!
+All the supplies for these DIYs can be found in our shop and all step-by-step pom pom and tassel instructions (including pom pom patterns) can be found in the Pom Poms & Tassels section of our Online Craft Studio!

 This mini tassel garland donut topper is probably my favorite of the four decorations — it’s straight up adorable!
 You can use it to top almost any dessert tower or cake.
-Donuts are traditionally eaten on Hanukkah (fried treats are a nod to the oil that lasted eight days) so a jelly donut tower was in order for our Pom-ukkah Party shoot!
+Donuts are traditionally eaten on Hanukkah (fried treats are a nod to the oil that lasted eight days) so a jelly donut tower is in order for a Pom-ukkah Party!